nocomplexity/linkaudit/README.md

 ## License

 This tool is licensed  GPL-3.0-or-later.
-See [License](LICENSE.md) for details.